Joudsi/WoTExperiments/README.md

 Components for this software demo is described as follows:

-- Parser: it parses the Thing Descriptor (JSON-LD) provided in the as input config for the spring-boot application.
+- Parser: it parses the Thing Description (JSON-LD) provided in the as input config for the spring-boot application.
 The parser aims to retrieve the properties for each of the things described in each JSON-LD file with its accompanying details.
 Here we intend to store in a map data structure each property with its info about how to retrieve values for each.
 This process is done in the runtime of the application.

-- Web Service: The web service works as a REST-API to retrieve information about the Thing Descriptors.
+- REST Service: The web service works as a REST-API to retrieve information about the Thing Descriptors.
 It extracts the values of each of the properties in an NGSI-V1 format to be compatible when queried by Orion Context Broker.

 - Postman is a RESTful- API client uses to query Orion Context broker.
 - Orion Context broker uses mongo to store its intermediate information

-For more information about the concept of context provider, please check this tutorial able [context provider](https://github.com/Fiware/tutorials.Context-Providers).
+For more information about the concept of Context Provider, please check this tutorial [Context Provider](https://github.com/Fiware/tutorials.Context-Providers).

-For more information about thing descriptor and JSON-LD, please check [W3C Thing Description specification](https://w3c.github.io/wot-thing-description/)
+For more information about Thing Description and JSON-LD, please check [W3C Thing Description specification](https://w3c.github.io/wot-thing-description/)

 ![](Architecture.jpg).